ParkerICI/flow-analysis-tutorial/README.md

 # De-barcoding

 *Warning: the sample dataset is pretty massive.
-If you are having trouble debarcoding data on your machine, the debarcoding results for this tutorial are located in the XXX folder*
+If you are having trouble debarcoding data on your machine, the debarcoding results for this tutorial are located in the `debarcoded` folder*

 Barcoding (described in [this](https://www.ncbi.nlm.nih.gov/pubmed/25612231) publication) is a way to minimize staining variability across multiple samples.
 Each sample is labeled with a unique combination of metals before staining.
 All the samples are then pooled in a single tube, and stained in a single reaction, which guarantees that they are all exposed to the same amount of antibody.